We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 NYU Langone doctors take several steps to accurately diagnose hyperthyroidism, beginning with a physical exam and blood testing.
 They may also recommend a radioactive iodine uptake test.

 Your doctor asks about your symptoms and looks for physical signs of hyperthyroidism, such as a rapid pulse, an irregular pulse, or an enlarged thyroid.
-He or she may also check to see if you have prominent or bulging eyes, a common symptom of Graves’ disease.
+Your doctor may also check to see if you have prominent or bulging eyes, a common symptom of Graves’ disease.

 A blood test is an effective way to test for an overactive thyroid.
 Doctors may test for several thyroid markers in the blood, including T4 and T3.
 However, the most sensitive indicator of an overactive thyroid is TSH, which is often the only marker necessary to make a diagnosis.